 The Quick Answer

 It depends on your approach and who you certify with, but approaches broadly fall into two categories.
-One is of the ‘horse as a tool’ who is used to bring insight, learning or healing to the client.
-The other (followed at Healing Hooves and by EFW Canada) is of the horse as a sentient being who you partner with in this work to jointly facilitate the potential for that insight, growth or healing in the client.
+One is of the ‘horse/ animal as a tool’ who is used to bring insight, learning or healing to the client.
+The other (followed at Healing Hooves and by EFW Canada) is of the ‘horse/ animal as a sentient being’ who you partner with in this work to jointly facilitate the potential for that insight, growth or healing in the client.

 The Longer Answer

-This usually partners a belief in the need for horses to be allowed to safely express these emotions.
+This usually partners a belief in the need for animals to be allowed to safely express these emotions.

-National certification body, Equine Facilitated Wellness-Canada has the following to say about this: Equines have their own perceptions and emotions, and can also attune themselves to the presence and feelings of others.
+“Equines have their own perceptions and emotions, and can also attune themselves to the presence and feelings of others.
 Through their remarkable sensitivity, perceptiveness, and intuition equines are able to offer valuable feedback and information to clients.
 It is crucial that they are able to express themselves spontaneously and freely through their actions and reactions when working with clients.

 In order to support their equine partners in this field, it is incumbent upon human facilitators to be aware of the impact that this work may have on equines, and safeguard their physical, mental and emotional well-being at all times.
 They must ensure that their equine partners are treated respectfully and ethically, both within and outside of client sessions.
 Human partners need to understand that their equine partners are completely dependent upon their stewardship, and do their utmost to meet their psychological and physical needs.”